Introduction to Counselling Young People 2021

 * Individual Tutorial: Discussion with course facilitator regarding student’s readiness to work with children and young people clients

 John is a person centred counsellor, supervisor and trainer.
-He is a BACP Senior Accredited Counsellor/Psychotherapist (Children and Young People) and a BACP Senior Accredited Supervisor.
-John has a Diploma in person centred counselling and Certificates in counselling supervision, therapeutic play and group facilitation.
+He is a BACP Senior Accredited Counsellor/Psychotherapist (Children and Young People) and a BACP Senior Accredited Supervisor (Individuals).
+John has a Diploma in Person Centred Counselling and a Diploma in Adolescent and School Counselling.
+He also has Certificates in Counselling Supervision, Therapeutic Play and Group Facilitation.
 John has worked as a counsellor with children and young people (aged 10 to 25) for over 15 years with local authority counselling projects in East Yorkshire and Hull, and also for Lincoln University’s Counselling Service (offering counselling to students aged 18 years upwards).
 For 9 years John offered basic listening skills training to gap year young people (aged 16 to 19) in a retreat centre in Kent.
-For the last 5 years, John has worked as a counsellor with children, young people and adults (clients aged 7 upwards), supervisor and trainer in private practice based at the Ellesmere Centre.
+For the last 7 years, John has worked as a counsellor with children, young people and adults (clients aged 7 upwards), supervisor and trainer in private practice based at the Ellesmere Centre.
 John also offers counselling in two secondary schools in Hull.